runderwoman/faaspot-cli/README.md

 ## Spots

-The fas spots command is used to manage your spots.
+The `fas spots` command is used to manage your spots.
-You need at least one spot in order to run a fcuntion.
+You need at least one FaaSpot VM (spot) to run a function.
-Spot is the vm that run your functions.
-It's like a regular vm, but costs less.
+A FaaSpot spot is like a regular VM, but costs less.
-The more spots that you'll have, you'll be able to run your function more times in a given period of time.
+The more spots that you have, the more times that you can run your function in a given period of time.

-You can use the command to list,create,get,delete,update a specific spot.
+You can use the command to list, add, get, remove, update a specific spot.

 #### Commands

 * <b>list</b>: Retrieve all spots

-* <b>create</b>: Create a new spot
+* <b>add</b>: Increase the number of spots by one

 * <b>update</b>: Update parameters for a given spot

 * <b>get</b>: Retrieve info about a specific spot

-* <b>delete</b>: Reduce the number of spots by 1
+* <b>remove</b>: Reduce the number of spots by one

 ## Executions

-The fas executions command is used to manage your executions.
+The `fas executions` command is used to manage your executions.

 You can use the command to list executions and to cancel or retrieve information about a single execution.